Lingz-ui/Girls-Frontline-Discord-Search/README.md

 main.py is AGPLv3, read LICENCE for more information.
 If you run a public modified version of this bot, you MUST release the source code.

 THIS PROGRAM IS NOT ENDORSED BY https://en.gfwiki.com.
 ALL DATA CONTAINED WITHIN girlsfrontline.json IS Ⓒ https://en.gfwiki.com AND LICENCED UNDER CC BY-SA 3.0.
 For more information, please read gf_json_LICENCE.

+## Usage information
+You could probably tell by reading the source code, but nothing is logged except for commands that start with $gf.
+No, your username is not recorded.
+Neither is your user ID.

 ## Plz donate
 I'm a broke college student who needs to pay for my college loans: https://www.ko-fi.com/rhythmlunatic